krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 - [Azure DevOps REST API](https://learn.microsoft.com/en-us/rest/api/azure/devops/)
 - [Azure DevOps REST API specification](https://github.com/MicrosoftDocs/vsts-rest-api-specs)

-A document which describe the changes made to the OpenAPI Specification (OAS) of the resources managed by the Krateo Azure DevOps Provider KOG is available in the [OAS changes](./docs/oas_changes_reference.md) section of the `/docs` folder of this chart.
+A document which describe the changes made to the OpenAPI Specification (OAS) of the resources managed by the Krateo Azure DevOps Provider KOG is available in the [OAS changes](./azuredevops-provider-kog-blueprint/docs/oas_changes_reference.md) section of the `/docs` folder of the main chart.

 ## Troubleshooting

-For troubleshooting, you can refer to the [Troubleshooting guide](./docs/troubleshooting_guide.md) in the `/docs` folder of this chart.
+For troubleshooting, you can refer to the [Troubleshooting guide](./azuredevops-provider-kog-blueprint/docs/troubleshooting_guide.md) in the `/docs` folder of the main chart.
 It contains common issues and solutions related to this chart.